 17) Every time I watch a professional athlete make a mistake, I empathize.
 I arrive at this empathy from a much smaller vantage point, as I didn’t engage in organized sports past junior high.
 I played intramural games and pickup games constantly throughout my youth, however, and I made errors ESPN might have added to their Not Top 10.
 I have to think those laughing the hardest at the foibles of professional athletes never played sports in their life, or they’re seeking to diminish whatever laughable errors they made by laughing harder at other’s errors.
 What follows such laughter is some incarnation of the line, “I made some errors, sure, but I never would’ve done anything like that.”
 If I didn’t commit an error similar to that one, I think of all the egregious errors I made that were as embarrassing if not more so, and I follow that with the thought that at most, I had maybe twenty people witness my error.
 These professional athletes commit errors in front of millions, and sometimes hundreds of millions of people depending on how many times ESPN replays their errors for the enjoyment of those without empathy.

 18) We’ve all mistakes large and small.
 Some of us have made life-altering mistakes, and some of us have made mistakes that affect others’ lives in a manner we have to live with, but few have made mistakes that change the course of history in the manner mapmaker Martin Waldseemuller did.
 Due to the popular observations of an Italian writer/explorer Americus Vespucci, the mapmaker named an entire continent after him.
-The general practice of naming continents involved leaders of expeditions, but Vespucci was more of an observer that wrote about the expeditions that he took part in.
+The general practice of naming continents involved leaders of expeditions, but Vespucci was more of an observer who wrote about the expeditions that he took part in.
 Christopher Columbus led the expedition to find a new path to the East Indies.
-When he arrived back in his home country, Spain, that’s what he reported as his findings.
+When he arrived back in his home country, Spain, he reported as his findings.
 In the course of the confusion over what Columbus actually discovered, Vespucci wrote about his many expeditions to foreign lands, and conflicting accounts suggest Vespucci might have participated in Columbus’ expedition.
 Regardless if he participated in that particular expedition or not, Vespucci took part in expeditions following Columbus’, and he reported the discovery a new continent.
 Amid the sensation of that report, Waldseemuller mistakenly labeled the new continent Amerigo’s land.
 The standard practice of the day also suggested that continents have feminine versions, such as Asia, Africa, and Europa, so Waldseemuller took the feminine version of Americus’ name and called the land America.
 Some suggest that Waldseemuller attempted to correct this mistake by removing Amerigo Vespucci’s name from later editions of his maps, but it was too late to change it in the popular culture of the day.
 Columbus’ home country, Spain, refused to accept the name America for 200 years, saying their explorer should get credit for his accomplishment, not an Italian writer, but they couldn’t defeat the consensus on the topic.
 Thus, some suggest that Americans should call their homeland Columbia, the United States of Columbia, or the United States of Columbisia.
-From this, we can say that not only did America become a land of vagabonds, creeps, and cast offs, but we were mistakenly named after a writer that achieved some decent sales, and that popular opinion derived from those sales defeated all attempts to correct the record.
+From this, we can say that not only did America become a land of vagabonds, creeps, and cast offs, but we were mistakenly named after a writer who achieved some decent sales in his day, and the popular opinion derived from those sales defeated all attempts to correct the record.

-19) Those that enjoy reading biographies as much as I do know how little the childhood chapter has to do with the overall narrative of the subject’s life.
-The childhood chapter deals with the subject’s childhood, the child’s genealogy, and some elements of their upbringing.
+19) Those who enjoy reading biographies as much as I do know how little the childhood chapter has to do with the overall narrative of the subject’s life.
+The childhood chapter deals with the subject’s relatively difficult childhood, the child’s genealogy, and some elements of their upbringing.
 Other than familiarizing the reader to the subject, the only reason to include the childhood chapter is to reveal the research the author has performed on the subject.
 Chekov’s Razor applies to writers of fiction, but it does not apply, unfortunately, to writers of biographies.
 I’ve decided to skip the passages that inform us that the subject played hopscotch, their relationships with peers and siblings, and if their parents encouraged them or not.
 I now start a biography at the subject’s first major accomplishment, and I find that I don’t miss anything I consider substantive.